 🏝 Best Secret Vacation Spots in the US: West

 From hidden waterfalls in Oregon to the secret islands of California, the West Coast is filled with stunning secret getaways.
 In this section, you’ll find the most unique travel destinations in USA for volcanoes, stargazing, yoga, and European vibes.

 Explored by Megan of Megan & Aram

-What really makes visiting Stanley an epic experience, though, is that it is the ideal base for exploring some of Idaho’s best natural spots.
-Sawtooth National Forest, Sawtooth Lake, and Stanley Lake are nearby and you can experience some of Idaho’s best hiking in this nationally-designated area.
+🌿 Explore nature: Stanley is the ideal base for exploring some of Idaho’s best natural spots.
+Sawtooth National Forest, Sawtooth Lake, and Stanley Lake are nearby and you can experience some of Idaho’s best hiking in this nationally designated area.
 One of the most famous trails in the area is the Iron Creek Trail, which takes hikers to Sawtooth Lake.

 36. San Luis Obispo, California